nzarama-kouadio/DE_Final_Project/README.md

 - **Best Practices and Debugging**: ChatGPT assisted in creating boilerplate code for the microservice, data preprocessing pipelines, and feature engineering scripts, while providing guidance to resolve bugs efficiently.

 - **Documentation and Clarity**: ChatGPT provided clear explanations and examples for writing comprehensive documentation, including the README file and architectural diagrams, ensuring a well-documented project structure.

-## DEMO Video

-Here is the link to our demo video: TO ADD